AP Physics C: Mechanics FRQ Room

 Medium

-Pendulum Motion: Small-Angle Approximation
+Pendulum Motion: Small Angle Approximation and Beyond

 Easy